buddyeorl/ktnaAuthentication/README.md

-# ktnaAuthentication
-Login and Authentication for katenna app
+# Login and Authentication for katenna app
+This application incorporates the following packages:

+- axios
+- bcryptjs
+- jsonwebtoken
+- mongoose
+- passport
+- react-router-dom
+- validator